cloudamqp/mesque/README.md

 ### End to end encryption

-To protected your messages from eavesdropping all messages are by default encrypted with AES-256-CBC
+To protected your messages from eavesdropping all messages can be encrypted with AES-128-GCM.
+GCM is more secure than CBC and much faster than HMAC-SHA1.